keith/dyld-shared-cache-extractor/README.md

 The problem with the 2 options above is that they can lag behind format changes in the shared cache.
-This tool loads the private `dsc_extractor.bundle` from Xcode, meaning whichever it should always be able to extract the newest versions of the file for beta OS versions.
+This tool loads the private `dsc_extractor.bundle` from Xcode, meaning it should always be able to extract the shared cache files even from beta OS versions (potentially using a beta Xcode version).

 This logic is based on the function at the bottom of `dyld3/shared-cache/dsc_extractor.cpp` from the `dyld` [source